Long story short: I made this thing:

 - Generate random data to serve as vertex positions and colors.

 - Compare the result to a reference image and generate a score for how closely they match.

 - Randomly perturb the data, generate a score for the result, and keep the new data if the score has gone up.

 - Repeat step 4 until the output is interesting enough to write a blog post about.

 That’s it, nothing fancy.
 What’s (possibly) interesting is that all the heavy work is done on the GPU, including the step of comparing the candidate image to the reference.
 I wanted to keep things fast and I wanted to try out GPGPU, so I wrote shaders to do the comparison on hardware.

 One wrinkle with all this is that apparently WebGL does not support reading floats from the GPU, only integers (which are clipped to the range 0-255).
 Some have cleverly worked around this by encoding floats on the GPU, but to keep things simple (too late!)
 I treated the RGB channels like a three digit decimal in base 256, which seemed to be plenty of resolution to detect even small changes in image similarity.

 When I started this I expected that finagling with the implementation might greatly affect the performance.
 However, profiling showed that the time spent waiting to read data off the GPU (even a single pixel) dominates everything else by a factor of 5-10.
 So I feel reasonably confident that the only way to significantly speed up generations would be to run several at once, reading back several results at a time.
 With that said, improving the “genetic” part of the algorithm could probably make it converge to better results in fewer generations.
 (I haven’t tried this - I’m learning GLSL here dammit, not GP!)

 GLSL-Projectron on github.
 Issues and pull requests welcome.
 The core library that does all the solving is a requirable module, and the

-examples folder has a sample client app that provides the UI.
+docs folder has a sample client app that provides the UI.